 What kind of temperament do Columbia sheep have?

-Columbia sheep are quite even-keeled and docile.
+Columbia sheep are typically even-keeled and docile.
 However, since they are large, farmers shouldn’t leave children unsupervised around them.
 Especially not during the mating season, when the rams can be quite aggressive.

 How easy is it to care for Columbia sheep?

-Columbia sheep are like goats in that they like foraging.
+Columbia sheep are like goats in that they like grazing.
 Caring for them involves enclosing them in the ideal pasture and letting them graze their way through.
-Once they are done with one patch of land, rotating them is necessary unless you intend to bring them their feed.
+Once they are done with one patch of land, rotating pasture is necessary.

 Do Columbia sheep suffer from any diseases in particular?